-Coach Jeff Hetzer is entering his 19th season at the helm of the Thomas More University Baseball Program in 2019 as the program's all-time winningest coach with a career record of 470-259-3.
+Hetzer served as the head baseball coach at Thomas More his first 19 seasons in Crestview Hills, Kentucky and is the program's all-time winningest coach with a career record of 484-277-4.
 He is a native of Cincinnati, Ohio and a graduate of Northern Kentucky University.
-Thomas More has had excellent success with their baseball program and Hetzer has continued that tradition.
-The Saints have had 22 consecutive winning seasons and have won 20 plus games in 21 of the past 22 seasons, including the 2018 squad which finished 24-20.
+Thomas More has had excellent success with their baseball program and Hetzer continued that tradition as the Saints posted 18 winning season during his tenure.

-Hetzer has had 104 players named all-conference, including 40 named first team since joining the PAC in 2006.
-He has had four PAC Player of the Year as well as one PAC Pitcher of the Year.
-During his tenure, Hetzer has had 39 Saints named all-region (ABCA), one Pitcher of the Year in the region (ABCA) and seven All-American (ABCA and D3baseball.com).
-Hetzer has had two post-graduate scholarship recipients as well as 13 all-district academic players and six Capital One Academic All-Americans.
-Hetzer has been named the ABCA Conference Coach of the Year in 2008, 2011 and 2015 as well as the PAC Coach of the Year in 2011, 2014, 2016, 2018.
+Hetzer had 104 players named all-conference, including 40 named first team.
+He had four PAC Player of the Year as well as one PAC Pitcher of the Year.
+During his tenure, Hetzer had 39 Saints named all-region (ABCA), one Pitcher of the Year in the region (ABCA) and seven All-American (ABCA and D3baseball.com).
+Hetzer had two NCAA post-graduate scholarship recipients as well as 13 academic all-district players and six Google Cloud Academic All-Americans.
+Hetzer was been named the ABCA Conference Coach of the Year in 2008, 2011 and 2015 as well as the PAC Coach of the Year in 2011, 2014, 2016, 2018.

-Hetzer expects excellence both in the classroom and on the field.
-In the classroom his teams have had a Grade Point Average of 2.8 or better in all 37 semesters, including 29 of his 37 semesters the team has had a 3.0 or higher.
+Hetzer expected excellence both in the classroom and on the field.
+In the classroom his teams had a Grade Point Average of 2.8 or better in all 38 semesters, including 29 of his 38 semesters the team has had a 3.0 or higher.
 As for baseball his goals each season for the team is to be invited to the NCAA Tournament.
-To achieve this goal, Hetzer's team will be marked by aggressive play and excellent fundamentals.
-He insists that his players be in top condition and play disciplined baseball.

 Coach Hetzer graduated from Elder High School and then continued his academic and athletic endeavors at Wittenberg University.
 While at Wittenberg, Hetzer was an all-conference and all-region performer.
 He also helped lead the team to its first regional final and eclipsed the school record for team wins in a season.
 After two years at Wittenberg he transferred to Northern Kentucky University (NKU).
 At NKU Hetzer played for the late Bill Aker and was a team captain and once again an all-conference and all-region performer.
 He was also named to the conference all-academic team.
 Hetzer earned his degree in physical education with a minor in health and also earned his master's degree in education while at NKU.
 After graduating from NKU, Hetzer served as an assistant coach for four years at his alma mater, while also being the athletic facilities coordinator before being named head coach at Thomas More in the fall of 2000.
 Early in his tenure at Thomas More, Hetzer was an Assistant Men's Basketball Coach where he helped turn around a program which had won five games during the 2001-2002 season to 12 games during the 2002-2003 season.
 Then in 2004, Hetzer also was named the Interim Head Women's Basketball Coach, and led the team to the NCAA Sweet 16.
 Hetzer became the first coach in TMC history to win an NCAA tournament game for two different teams.
 In the summer of 2004, Hetzer was named the Assistant Athletic Director and promoted to Associate Athletic Director in 2013.
 He served a four-year term on the NCAA Division III Baseball Committee from 2010 to 2013.